johnjago/johnjago.com/content/2020-05-13-js-framework-maintenance-cost.md

 Suppose it's late 2010, and you need to build an interactive web UI.
 Rather than reinvent the wheel (remember, you're being paid to make a dashboard for the business, not to invent wheels), you come across a library called Backbone.js.
-Hallelujah!
+Hooray!
 You don't have to spend late nights at the office trying to figure out how to keep the UI in sync with the data.
-You `npm install` it (just kidding, npm was only a year old at the time), or more likely you just download some files from a website.
+You `npm install` it and start developing.

 Fast forward a couple years, and some new frameworks start popping up and gaining popularity.
 Because they are supported by big companies who have the resources to